 Get Better SEO with a WordPress-Optimized Hosting Provider

-You know that changing hosting providers can change your Google and Bing results, but did you know that the right hosting provider can actually give your search results a boost?
+You know that changing hosting providers can change your Google and Bing results, but did you know that the right hosting provider can actually give your search results a boost by improving website hosting and SEO?

 Pressable is a WordPress hosting provider created by the same minds that brought you WordPress.com, WooCommerce, WordPress VIP, and many other trusted brands.
 Our plans start at an affordable $19/month and provide such premium features as: